kivatmojo/ECON_104/Project_1/README.md

 <img width="377" alt="Screen Shot 2024-03-15 at 18 28 44" src="https://github.com/kivatmojo/econ_104/assets/137433466/c0b0be79-dee6-4ca8-9b90-2bbf22267ea6">
 <img width="392" alt="Screen Shot 2024-03-15 at 18 28 50" src="https://github.com/kivatmojo/econ_104/assets/137433466/11c65ca6-8547-4ea6-9983-fce93d037ba7">

-When looking at the histogram of streams, we see a skewed distribution to the right - meaning there are many low-streamed songs and relatively low high-streamed songs.
+When looking at the histogram of streams, we see a skewed distribution to the right - meaning there are many low-streamed songs and relatively low-streamed songs.
 This makes sense as it’s harder to create popular songs.

 “Acousticness”, “instrumentalness”, and “liveliness” is skewed to the left - showing that most songs exhibit low “liveliness”, “instrumentalness”, and “acousticness”.
 The fact that many popular songs displayed low “liveliness” scores was surprising to us as we thought this was a strong music preference.

 Speechiness - the amount of spoken words in a song, is also skewed to the left.
 This means many consumers prefer songs with fewer words.
 This was an interesting finding as our group tends to enjoy songs with lyrics.
-However, there are also many genres that don’t include lyrics - such as EDM and binaural beats.
+However, many genres don’t include lyrics - such as EDM and binaural beats.

-The spotify playlist - the amount of playlist each song is in, and spotify charts variable, are as expected.
+The Spotify playlist - the amount of playlists each song is in, and Spotify charts variable, are as expected.
 It's harder to create well-produced and popular songs.

 ### 4. Correlation Plot
 ```r